sjmcpherson/Front-End-Developer-Learnings/CSS.md

 ```

 - To get the best performance from transitions & animations use Opacity or CSS3 Transform (i.e transform:translate(0,0)) other properties are likely to give lower frame rates.
+- Transition-timing-function presets are ease, linear, ease-in, ease-out and ease-in-out for custom easing use cubic-bezier(point1, point2, point3, point4); http://cubic-bezier.com/ is a tool to generate this

 ###Other CSS Properties